roschler/plastic-educator-back-end/README.md

 # Livepeer Image Helper Back-end Server

-This is the backend service that coordinates the websocket connections between the client and the AI services.
+This is the back end service that coordinates the websocket connections between the client and the AI services for Livepeer Image Helper.

 ## Tools Used